onyx-platform/onyx/doc/design/masterless.md

 ##### Round Robin Job Scheduler

 The Round Robin job scheduler allocates peers in a rotating fashion to jobs that were submitted.
 For example, suppose that you had 100 virtual peers (virtual peer 1, virtual peer 2, ... virtual peer 100) and you submitted two jobs - job A and job B. With a Round Robin scheduler, job A would be allocated peer 1, job B would be allocated peer 2, job A would be allocated peer 3, and so on.
 In the end, both jobs will end up with 50 virtual peers allocated to each.
 Round robin begins allocating by selecting the first job submitted.

+To use this scheduler, set key `:onyx.peer/job-scheduler` to `:onyx.job-scheduler/round-robin` in the Peer Options.

 **Peer Addition**